The Learning Centre:

 7. Be aware of costs.

-Because dollar cost averaging requires buying regularly, trading fees and transaction fees can add up.
+Because dollar-cost averaging requires buying units regularly, trading and transaction fees can add up.
 You can find out more about the costs of investing in mutual funds in The Learning Centre.

 When you’re an education member, the best way to make the most of dollar-cost averaging (or any other investment strategy) is to speak with Educators Financial Group.